SAMWEL2018/SAMWEL2018/README.md

 - 👋 Hi, I’m @SAMWEL2018
 - 👀 I’m interested in DevOps AND CLOUD Engineering using its orchestration tools
-- 🌱 I’m currently learning Kubernets and CI/CD implementation, Pipeline and Jenkis
+- 🌱 I’m currently learning Kubernets and CI/CD implementation, Pipeline and Jenkins
 - 📫 You can reach me on samwelwafula2018@gmail.com

 <!---